ashleypeak/adm-math/README.md

 Type: `String`

-The name of the form element containing output
+The name of the form element containing output.

 #### adm-value